-Status epilepticus is a serious medical condition with annual incidence up to 120,000 cases in the United States alone, of which more than 20% result in death.
+Status epilepticus is a serious medical condition with annual incidence up to 120,000 cases in the United States alone, (DeLorenzo et al 1996) of which more than 20% result in death.
 Generalized tonic-clonic status epilepticus is the most life-threatening form of status epilepticus.
 Increased awareness of this condition is essential in the management of patients with this condition.
-This article discusses the definition, clinical presentation and evaluation, and the management of generalized tonic-clonic status epilepticus.
-Literature review on epidemiology, etiology, pathophysiology, and treatment of acute status epilepticus and refractory status epilepticus are reviewed.
+This review discusses the definition, the clinical presentation and workup, and the management of generalized tonic-clonic status epilepticus.
+Recent literature review on epidemiology, etiology, pathophysiology, and treatment of acute status epilepticus and refractory status epilepticus are reviewed.